-- Slowly add in 7 cups of powdered sugar, 1 cup at a time.
-Half way through add in 3 Tbsp of heavy cream or milk to make it easier to mix.
+- Slowly add in 7 cups of powdered sugar while mixing slowly on the lowest setting.
+Halfway through add in 3 Tbsp of heavy cream or milk to make it easier to mix.
 I like to place a kitchen towel over my mixer to contain any powdered sugar clouds.

-- If you plan to color the buttercream, add in the gel food coloring once the frosting is fully mixed and beat on low until it reach the desired colored
+- If you plan to color the buttercream, add in the gel food coloring once the frosting is fully mixed and beat on low until it reaches the desired color.

 If you're struggling to get your frosting smooth I share all my tips for making super smooth buttercream here.